aamodatre/QOSF-2021-Cohort-4/README.md

     - For example, in the input array [1 1 1 5], 1 is incorrectly identified as the correct solution instead of 5.

 2. Multiple 'solution' numbers are repeated in the user-input array.
-    - For example, input array [1 3 1 2] contains two instances of '1' and one instance of the '2', both of which satisfy aforemention criteria, and are solutions.
+    - For example, input array [1 3 1 2] contains two instances of '1' and one instance of the '2', both of which satisfy aforemention criteria, and are therefore solutions.
 However, all three of these may not be correctly idenfified.

 3. The use of the Qiskit ```initialize()``` function for specific state initialization is a non-trivial step.
 In doing so, the engineering difficulties of generating the states through comibinations of gates and of maintaining the fidelity of the qubits in noisy and dissipative environments are glossed over.
 Initializing in an equal superposition of a few states amongst 2^n possibilites is an idealized scenario.